Important Information

 We are committed to providing you with the highest standard of care and ensuring your safety and well-being.

-We have had to make the difficult decision to implement a new policy regarding “Shared Care Agreements” requests from specialists.
-We would like to inform you about an important change regarding the prescribing and monitoring of ADHD medications.
+We have had to make the difficult decision to implement a policy regarding “Shared Care Agreements” requests from private providers.

 Why Are We Making This Change?

-Due to several factors, our practice will no longer be accepting Shared Care Agreements for ADHD medications.
+Due to several factors, our practice will no longer be accepting Shared Care requests for ADHD medications from private providers.
 Here are the key reasons for this decision:

 1. Clinical Expertise and Safety Concerns: